krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p11_ModifiedBinarySearch/readme.txt

 Whenever we are given a sorted Array or LinkedList or Matrix, and we are asked to find a certain element, the best algorithm we can use is the Binary Search.

+NOTE: be careful with left = mid OR mid + 1!
+    Consider the case for sub-array that has (right - left) = 1, because mid = left in this case => we need to add +1

 Sequence of problems:
 1) Order-agnostic Binary Search (easy) - done
 2) Ceiling of a Number (medium) - done